Upcoming changes for this guidance

 - share the decisions, recommendations and plans agreed at the conference but should be mindful of the impacts on the privacy of tamariki, rangatahi and whānau or family

 - discuss their own views with a social worker or a police officer outside of the conference, as long as they're aware of people's right to privacy and their view isn't linked to what was said or heard at the conference — they can say 'I think this...' or 'My view is...' but not 'At the family group conference, I said...'

 What people can't say

 People who take part in the family group conference can't:

-- tell others what happened or who said what, even if all the people who took part agree to it
+- tell others what happened during the conference or who said what, even if all the people who took part agree to it

 - answer direct answers such as 'What was the mother's view at the family group conference?'